Teachable-AI-Lab/teachable-ai-lab/_lab_pages/independent_study_guide.md

 | Problem Solving and Critical Thinking | Displays exceptional problem-solving skills, exhibiting advanced creativity and identifying innovative solutions. | Applies critical thinking to analyze and evaluate research outcomes effectively. | Demonstrates satisfactory problem-solving skills but may require guidance in complex situations. | Struggles to apply critical thinking and problem-solving skills effectively. |
 | Professionalism and Ethical Conduct | Consistently demonstrates exceptional professionalism, punctuality, and commitment to the project. | Adheres to ethical standards, ensuring integrity and confidentiality in research practices. | Demonstrates satisfactory professionalism but with occasional lapses in punctuality or ethical conduct. | Displays unprofessional behavior or fails to adhere to ethical standards. |

-Overall Comments:

-Areas of Strength:

-Areas for Improvement:

-Note: This rubric provides a basic framework for evaluating the student's independent study performance in each criterion.
-The examples provided within each cell of the table should align with the specific performance level.
-It is crucial to provide specific and constructive comments for each criterion, highlighting the student's achievements and areas for growth.
-The feedback provided should focus on their development and enhancing their research skills, without being directly linked to the student's grade.
+Note: This rubric provides a basic framework for what is expected during an independent study.
+It provides a basis for mentors and mentees to set clear expectations and to structure performance evaluation.
+Mentors should provide specific and constructive comments for each criterion, highlighting the student's achievements and areas for growth.
+The feedback should aim first and foremost to support each mentee's development.